aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

    - Can adapt for generalization by re-asking the question with large whole numbers, non-whole numbers and unknown numbers.
    - Can adapt for equation solving by "reversing the question".

 9. Introduce enough variety of arithmetic expression evaluation exercises in order to avoid using BODMAS mnemonic in unintended situations.
+Note also that they end up demonstrating associativity of addition and multiplication.

 10. HCF, LCM, generating all factors of a number do not seem to be used directly in practice; instead common factors (CF) and common multiples (CM) are used.